apache/apisix-ingress-controller/docs/en/latest/deployments/azure.md

 This will create the five resources mentioned below:

-* `apisix-gateway`: dataplane the process the traffic.
+* `apisix-gateway`: dataplane that process the traffic.
 * `apisix-admin`: control plane that processes all configuration changes.
 * `apisix-ingress-controller`: ingress controller which exposes APISIX.
 * `apisix-etcd` and `apisix-etcd-headless`: stores configuration and handles internal communication.